blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 toc: left
 ---

 What follows are some notes on algorithms I've been reviewing from [Algorithms](http://amzn.com/032157351X) by Robert Sedgewick and Kevin Wayne, [The Algorithm Design Manual](http://amzn.com/1849967202) by Steven S. Skiena, and other sources around the Internet [^mit] [^umd] [^umgd].
-I wanted to write some notes on the material so that I could easily look back on it, but mainly so that I could be sure that I understand the material --- since I have to understand it to explain it.
+I wanted to write some notes on the material so that I could easily look back on it, but mainly so that I could be sure that I understand the material.

 * toc